 Almost the entire cast and crew is made up of young, emerging filmmakers and artists from the Washington DC metro area.
 Several of them are students or graduates from George Mason University (Fairfax County), many of which studied in the Theatre Department and/or Film & Video Studies Department.
 Additionally, many of our actors, as well as Dannie Snyder the Producer, Director, and Screenwriter, teach at Acting For Young People in Fairfax County.

-The Long-Term Side Effect was originally budgeted at $60,000.
+The Long-Term Side Effect was originally budgeted at $30,000.
 Through investors and donations, we raised $10,000 and were able to start production in July 2011.
-The film is now complete, but we still need to raise money to help our festival run.
+The film is now complete, but we still need to raise money to help tell the world all about it.
 Therefore, we are currently seeking national organizations and companies to SPONSOR our film.
-As a sponsor, not only will your organization receive exposure from media campaigns and all promotions for our production, but you will also gain exposure from the audiences attending the screenings.
-Also, we are searching for new Executive Producers and Partners.
-If you’re interested in becoming a sponsor or seeing our business plan, please contact Producer Dannie Snyder at info@LIVcreations.com.
+As a sponsor, not only will your organization receive exposure from media campaigns and all promotions for our production, but you will also gain exposure from the audiences attending future screenings.
+If you’re interested in becoming a sponsor, please contact Producer Dannie Snyder at info@LIVcreations.com.